 What happens when you get dentures?

-Those who are wearing dentures for the first time will find them to be a bit obtrusive.
-It likely feels as though the mouth is full.
+Those who are wearing dentures for the first time will find them a bit obtrusive at the beginning.
+It likely feels like the mouth is fully filled.
 There could even be minor soreness, an increase in saliva and some irritation.
-However, it will not take long to adjust to the dentures.
+However, it will not take a long Time to adjust them to the dentures.

 How painful is getting dentures?